PHIL30016 Knowledge and Reality

 |Prescribed Texts:|| |

-Noah Lemos, An Introduction to the Theory of Knowledge (Cambridge University Press 2007) In addition, a subject reader will be available online.
+Noah Lemos, An Introduction to the Theory of Knowledge (Cambridge University Press 2007) In addition, a subject reader will be available from the University bookshop.

 |Breadth Options:|| |